marylkayoe/blog/src/routes/posts/2025-03-17-droppings.md

 The same feeling when I read people writing how "a new version of (a thing) just dropped" or "(a company) just dropped a new product - it's a game changer".
 Why am I supposed to have positive feelings about things that clearly are falling around like poop pellets from a sheep?
 It gives the (most likely) false notion that no humans were involved in managing to push the thing into "production".

+What prompted this post: [NASA dropped a new report.
+It's a wake-up call.
+](https://mashable.com/article/nasa-report-earth-sea-level-rise).
+Sounds like a wake-up call if NASA just drops things from their back end.